patternfly/patternfly/src/site/pages/contribution.md

 The main handlebars file for a block should be named using kebab case.
 For example, the secondary navigation would be made up of `secondary-nav.hbs` with elements defined in `secondary-nav-item.hbs` and `secondary-nav-link.hbs`.

 ## Documentation
-For each example in the component you should provide the relevant accessibility and usage guidance as well as any additional notes that could be helpful.
+For each example you should provide the relevant accessibility and usage guidance as well as any additional notes that could be helpful.
 Any information that is not specific to an example should be included at the bottom of the page.

 A good example of this approach is the <a href="/components/Table/examples">table component</a>.